Migrate for Compute Engine uses the following Google Cloud resources which are subject to limits:

 |External IP addresses||The migration process creates Compute Engine VMs, and can create IP addresses for access over the public Internet (such as for inbound access from your corporate data center).|

 |Cloud Storage||While you are migrating, Migrate for Compute Engine uses Cloud Storage to hold data that is used by your applications on Compute Engine VMs.|

 |VPC networks||Migrate for Compute Engine uses Virtual Private Cloud (VPC) for secure access to Google Cloud during migration.
 Ensure that your quotas for networks, subnets, IP addresses, and more will support your migration.|

-The number of worker nodes is equal to the number of VMs that are in Prepare to Detach or Detach phases.
+The number of worker nodes is equal to the number of VMs that are in Detach phase.

 Viewing your current quota usage

 ConsoleThe quotas page on the Google Cloud Console shows your project's current quotas and their usage.